 We are happy that you are considering applying to our graduate program and continue your education in chemistry.
 We have a strong and vibrant graduate program covering all areas of chemistry.
 The small faculty to graduate student ratio guarantees that students will have unmatched access to their advisors.
 The Graduate program in Chemistry has the objective of providing experimental and theoretical training for students pursuing the M.S. in Chemistry, and M.A.T.
 Chemistry.

 Students from other Departments such as the Energy and Environmental Systems and Nanoscience and Nanoengineering Ph.D. programs are also advised by our faculty.
 The Department is housed in a world-class building with smart classrooms for teaching and research.
-Just five years old, the New Science Building contains all of the major scientfic instruments, which are ideal to conduct cutting-edge research.
+The New Science Building contains all of the major scientfic instruments, which are ideal to conduct cutting-edge research.
+Please read statements from some of our recent graduates regarding their experience in attending the graduate program in the department.

 A. General Departmental Requirements.
 General requirements for admission are stated on the Graduate School website.
 Once accepted to the Chemistry Dept. graduate program the following requirements need to be fulfilled.